wp-plugins/suffusion-collapse-menu/readme.txt

 == Installation ==

-1. Download the plugin, unzip and load the folder "suffusion-collapse-menu" in to the "/wp-content/plugins/" directory, or install the zip from WordPress dashboard.
+1. **Download the plugin**, unzip and load the folder "suffusion-collapse-menu" in to the "/wp-content/plugins/" directory, or install the zip from WordPress dashboard.
 2. **Activate the Plugin** from plugin menu in the WordPress dashboard
 3. **CAN CHANGE STYLES**